SilverStrings024/TrackedVideoPlayer/README.md

 ## WARNINGS
+[ **!!!IMPORTANT!!!** ] I'm new to JavaScript so, forgive me for any stupid mistakes or anything.
+I will be refining this as time goes on!

 This player uses the `BroadcastChannel` web API which is **NOT** compatible with some browsers.
 [Refer to the compatibility chart](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API#browser_compatibility)<br/>
 Also, pay very close attention to the "Where it will work" section of [this link](https://www.digitalocean.com/community/tutorials/js-broadcastchannel-api).